Student Resources and Policies

 The practice rooms at the Colburn School are shared by Conservatory students and students in the Community School of Performing Arts (CSPA).
 CSPA students may access Colburn School practice rooms according to the following policy:

-• Approximately 15 rooms are reserved for the exclusive use of CSPA students during peak usage times (weekdays from 1–8 pm and Saturdays from 8 am–2 pm).
+• Approximately 15 rooms are reserved for the exclusive use of CSPA students during peak usage times (weekdays from 1–8 pm, and Saturdays and Sundays from 8 am–2 pm).
 These practice rooms are located throughout both the Grand and Olive buildings, and may be identified by the posted signs.
 The rooms are shared by all Colburn students including Conservatory students, who have priority during off-peak times.

 • Access to these practice rooms is through the computerized practice room sign-out system.
 Students must be currently enrolled in private lessons and rooms may be signed out using one of the designated computer kiosks at the School.
 First-time users of this system must be validated by a staff member in the CSPA Registration Office.